EloboAI/crazytrip/.github/instructions/2-development-workflow.instructions.md

 - **CRITICAL**: As you complete technical subtasks within the Task, add comments documenting what was done.

 ## 9. Completion Flow

+### 9.1 When Completing a Task
 1. **CRITICAL**: When ALL technical tasks in the current Task are completed:
    a.
 Add a final completion comment to the Task issue
    b.
-Update project status to "In review" using GraphQL API
+Update project status to "In review" using the workflow in section 6
    c.
 Ask the developer to verify the implementation

 2. **ONLY after developer confirms the Task is complete:**
    a.
+First, update the project Status to `Done`:
+      ```bash
-Update the project Status field to `Done` using the GraphQL API with proper project item ID
+      # Get the project item ID if not already cached
+      NODE_ID=$(./gh api repos/EloboAI/crazytrip/issues/$ISSUE_NUM --jq '.node_id')
+      ITEM_RESULT=$(./gh api graphql -f query="mutation { addProjectV2ItemById(input: {projectId: \"PVT_kwHOCi99Ic4BHjd7\" contentId: \"$NODE_ID\"}) { item { id } } }")
+      PROJECT_ITEM_ID=$(echo "$ITEM_RESULT" | jq -r '.data.addProjectV2ItemById.item.id')

+      # Update to Done
+      ./gh api graphql -f query="mutation { updateProjectV2ItemFieldValue(input: {projectId: \"PVT_kwHOCi99Ic4BHjd7\" itemId: \"$PROJECT_ITEM_ID\" fieldId: \"PVTSSF_lAHOCi99Ic4BHjd7zg4RobA\" value: {singleSelectOptionId: \"98236657\"}}) { projectV2Item { id } } }"
+      ```

    b.
-Close the Task via `mcp_githubmcp_issue_write` (state = closed, state_reason = completed)
+Then close the Task issue:
+      ```javascript
+      mcp_githubmcp_issue_write({
+        method: "update",
+        owner: "EloboAI",
+        repo: "crazytrip",
+        issue_number: TASK_NUMBER,
+        state: "closed",
+        state_reason: "completed"
+      })
+      ```

    c.
-Check the parent User Story's acceptance criteria checkboxes
+Check the corresponding acceptance criterion checkbox in the parent User Story

+### 9.2 Checking Parent Closure
 3. **After closing the Task:**
    a.
-Fetch all sibling Tasks to check their status
+Fetch all sibling Tasks using `mcp_githubmcp_issue_read({method:"get_sub_issues", owner:"EloboAI", repo:"crazytrip", issue_number:USER_STORY_NUMBER})`

    b.
-If all sibling Tasks are closed AND all acceptance criteria are met, ask developer if you should close the User Story
+Check if ALL sibling Tasks are:
+      - Closed (state = "closed")
+      - Have status "Done" in the project

    c.
+Verify all acceptance criteria in the User Story are checked

+   d. **If ALL conditions are met:**
+      - Inform the developer: "All Tasks are complete and all acceptance criteria are met for User Story #X"
-If User Story can be closed, follow the same pattern: update status to Done, close issue, check parent Feature
+      - Ask: "Should I close User Story #X and update its status to Done?"
+      - Wait for confirmation

+   e. **If ANY condition is not met:**
+      - List which Tasks are still open or not Done
+      - List which acceptance criteria are not checked
+      - Do NOT suggest closing the User Story

+### 9.3 Closing Parent Issues
+4. **When closing a User Story (after ALL Tasks are Done):**
+   a.
+Update User Story status to "Done" in project
+   b.
+Close User Story issue with `state_reason: "completed"`
+   c.
+Fetch all sibling User Stories from parent Feature
+   d.
+Check if ALL sibling User Stories are closed and Done
+   e.
+If yes, ask developer if Feature should be closed
+   f.
+If no, report which User Stories remain open

+5. **When closing a Feature (after ALL User Stories are Done):**
+   a.
+Update Feature status to "Done" in project
+   b.
+Close Feature issue with `state_reason: "completed"`
+   c.
+Fetch all sibling Features from parent Epic
+   d.
+Check if ALL sibling Features are closed and Done
+   e.
+If yes, ask developer if Epic should be closed
+   f.
+If no, report which Features remain open

+### 9.4 General Rules
-4. **CRITICAL**: Never close multiple issues in one turn.
-Close one Task, ask developer what's next.
+6. **CRITICAL**: Never close multiple issues in one turn.
+Close one Task, check parent, then ask developer what's next.
+7. **CRITICAL**: Never close a parent issue without developer confirmation, even if all children are complete.
-5. Communicate what was closed, what remains open, and suggest the next logical Task with a short rationale.
+8. Always communicate what was closed, what remains open, and suggest the next logical Task with rationale.

 ## 10. Communication Reference
 - **CRITICAL**: Always prefix your actions with the Task number: "**[Task #X]** - Action description"